Garage rock: Continental Europe

 The beat boom swept through continental Europe, resulting in the emergence of national movements sometimes cited as European variants of garage rock.
 The Netherlands had one of the largest scenes, sometimes retroactively described as Nederbeat.
 From Amsterdam, the Outsiders, who Richie Unterberger singled out as one of the most important 1960s rock acts from a non-English speaking country, featured Wally Tax on lead vocals and specialized in an eclectic R&B and folk-influenced style.
 Q65 from the Hague had a diverse but primitive sound, particularly on their early records.
 Also from the Hague, the Golden Earrings, who later gained international fame in the 1970s and 1980s as Golden Earring, had a top ten hit in the Netherlands in 1965 with "Please Go", followed by "That Day", which went to number two on the Dutch charts.

 Having nurtured the Beatles' early development in Hamburg, Germany was well-positioned to play a key role as beat music overtook the continent.
 Bands from Britain and around Europe traveled there to gain exposure, playing in clubs and appearing on popular German television shows such as Beat Club and Beat!
 Beat!
 Beat!
-The Lords, founded in Düsseldorf in 1959, pre-dated the British Invasion by several years, and adapted their sound and look to reflect the influence of the British groups, even singing in English, but providing a comic twist.
+The Lords, founded in 1959, pre-dated the British Invasion by several years, and adapted their sound and look to reflect the influence of the British groups, even singing in English, but providing a comic twist.
 The Rattles from Hamburg also had a lengthy history, but were more serious in their approach.
 There were numerous bands active in Spain, such as Los Bravos, who had a worldwide hit with "Black Is Black", as well as los Cheyenes and others.

 Latin America

 Latin America got swept up in the worldwide beat trend and developed several of its own national scenes.
 Mexico experienced its own equivalent to North American garage.
 The nation's proximity to the United States was detectable in the raw sounds produced by a number of groups while the country simultaneously embraced the British Invasion.
 One of Mexico's most popular acts were Los Dug Dug's, who recorded several albums and stayed active well into the 1970s.

 The beat boom flourished in Uruguay during the mid-1960s in a period sometimes referred to as the Uruguayan Invasion.
-Two of the best known acts were Los Shakers and Los Mockers.
-In Peru, los Saicos were one of the first bands to gain national prominence.
+Two of the best-known acts were Los Shakers and Los Mockers.
+In Peru, Los Saicos were one of the first bands to gain national prominence.
 Their 1965 song "¡Demolición!" with its humorously anarchistic lyrics was a huge hit in Peru.
-About them Phil Freeman noted "These guys were a punk rock band, even if nobody outside Lima knew it at the time".
+About them Phil Freeman noted, "These guys were a punk rock band, even if nobody outside Lima knew it at the time".
 Los Yorks became one of Peru's leading groups.
 Colombia hosted bands such Los Speakers and Los Flippers from Bogotá, Los Yetis from Medellín.
 Los Gatos Salvajes, who came from Rosario, Argentina, were one of the country's first beat groups, and two of their members went on to form Los Gatos, a popular act in Argentina during the late 1960s.